Blog » 7 Tips for Starting a Blog

 Public Speaking

-If someone in my audience asks the same question at more than one event, I know it’s the perfect topic for a blog post.
+If audience members ask the same question at more than one event, I know it’s the perfect topic for a blog post.
 When you’re immersed in the same field all day, it’s easy to overlook holes in general knowledge.
 If someone raises their hand and asks a question, whether you’re the speaker or not, you can usually bet several more people have the same question.
 Write a blog post to answer it.

 Make Lists